noahehall/theBookOfNoah/0current/languages/javascript/readme.md

   - formData() - Returns a promise that resolves with a FormData object.
   - json() - Returns a promise that resolves with a JSON object.
   - text() - Returns a promise that resolves with a USVString (text).

-#### Headers

-- Allows you to perform various actions on HTTP request and response headers.
-These actions include retrieving, setting, adding to, and removing.

 #### localStorage